PHA-10014 - MPharm Programme Stage 1

 None

 The Stage 1 programme provides a truly integrated and fully contextualised introduction to the Keele MPharm degree.
-The programme is based upon a single 120-credit module that comprises two cycles of learning, assessment and reflection, and all topics progress logically and coherently with patient-oriented themes.
-The principal aim is to develop knowledge and skills in a wide variety of disciplines by demonstrating the linkages between seemingly disparate topics in science and practice that underpin all subsequent learning.
+The programme is based upon a single 120-credit module that comprises two semesters of learning, assessment and reflection.
+All topics progress logically and coherently with patient-orientated themes and underpin all subsequent learning.
+The principal aim is to develop knowledge and skills in a wide variety of disciplines and demonstrate the linkages between these seemingly disparate topics in science and practice.

 Aims